Setup FuckingNode¶

 , or all

-) as an argument, removing that from F*ckingNode's configuration.
-Removing logs
+) as an argument, removing said file from FuckingNode's configuration, located at %APPDATA%/FuckingNode

 on Windows and /home/USER/.config/FuckingNode